jloveric/language-interpolation/README.md

 kaiming initialization seems to be performing better than linear initialization, but I need to investigate this further.

 ### sparse mlp
 A few networks which are large enough to memorize "The Dunwich Horror" which is fairly short (120KB).
-Using Adam + learning rate scheduler.
+Using Lion optimizer + learning rate scheduler.

 #### Piecewise constant
 Piecewise constant (requires discontinuous).
 Only the first layer can actually be optimized since derivatives beyond that are zero